Parking in the Lake Louise area

 Where does the revenue go?

-All revenue collected from parking fees at Lake Louise Lakeshore and from the Lake Louise shuttles remain within Banff National Park and are used to offset the cost of traffic management of the Lake Louise area.
+All revenue collected from parking fees at the Lake Louise Lakeshore and from the Lake Louise shuttles remain within Banff National Park and are used to offset the cost of traffic management of the Lake Louise area.

 Parks Canada is committed to developing and implementing long term, sustainable transit solutions for Banff National Park, and the revenue collected through parking fees at the Lake Louise Lakeshore will help offset the cost of providing visitor transportation services within the Lake Louise area and Banff National Park as a whole.
 Visitor fees never exceed the costs of delivering the service to visitors, they only ever recover costs.

 Yes.
-All visitors to the national parks require a valid park entry pass.
+All visitors to the national parks require a valid national park entry pass.
+Visit our fees page for pricing.

 Visitation to the Lake Louise area has increased significantly in recent years.

-Parking at this location is in very high demand, and fills by sunrise in the summer months, leading to excessive vehicle congestion and uncertainty in finding a parking spot.
-Parks Canada has implemented paid parking to encourage visitors to use the shuttles and to offset the cost of traffic management in the Lake Louise area.
+Parking at the Lake Louise Lakeshore lot is in very high demand and fills by sunrise in the summer months, leading to excessive vehicle congestion and uncertainty in finding a parking spot.
+Parks Canada has implemented paid parking at the Lake Louise Lakeshore lot to encourage visitors to use the shuttles and to offset the cost of traffic management in the Lake Louise area.

 Parks Canada does not profit off of shuttle fares or paid parking.